arackaf/micro-graphql-react/readme.md

 # micro-graphql-react

+---

+**NOTE** These docs are still a work in progress.
+I'm only putting them on Master because the old ones were terribly out-dated and inaccurate, given how much the project has changed since it was originally released.

+---

 A light (2.5K min+gzip) and simple solution for painlessly connecting your React components to a GraphQL endpoint.

 This project differs significantly from other GraphQL clients in how it approaches cache invalidation.
 Rather than adding metadata to all queries and forming a normalized cache, which is managed automatically, it instead provides simple, low-level building blocks to handle cache management yourself.
 The reason for this ostensibly poor tradeoff is because of my experience with other GraphQL clients which attempted to do this.
 I consistently had difficulty getting the cache to behave exactly as I wanted, and so decided to build a GraphQL client that gave me the low-level control I always found myself wanting.
 This project is the result.